spacecode-library/reactlyve-front/README.md

 The `frame-ancestors` directive cannot be enforced through the `<meta>` tag included in `index.html`.
 Configure your backend server to send a `Content-Security-Policy` HTTP header that includes `frame-ancestors 'none';` (or any allowed origins).
 This header replaces the `<meta>` directive and ensures browsers block framing as intended.

+### Usercentrics Autoblocker preload warning

+The Usercentrics autoblocker script injects a `rel="preload"` link for the Vite module bundle.
+Browsers expect the associated `<script>` tag to use the same credentials mode as this preload.
+The bundle is fetched anonymously, so the `index.html` script tag includes the `crossorigin` attribute to match and avoid "preload credentials mode does not match" warnings.

 ## Key Custom Hooks

 ### `useAuth`